Former Sen. John Warner dies at 94, married Elizabeth Taylor

 In 2005, Warner was part of the “Gang of 14″ — a group of centrist senators who defused a showdown over judicial filibusters on Bush’s appeals court nominees.
 That same year, Warner was the lone senator to formally object to the federal government stepping in on the Terri Schiavo right-to-die case.

 Republicans nominated Warner for the Senate in 1978 after the party’s first choice, Richard Obenshain, died in a plane crash.
-Warner was ridiculed by some who thought he was riding on the coattails of his then-wife, Taylor, whom he had married in late 1976.
+He was ridiculed by some who thought he was riding on the coattails of his movie star wife, and was elected by the razor-thin margin of 4,721 votes out of 1.2 million cast.
+Every race thereafter was much easier.

 Miller portrayed Warner as an elitist who spent too much time squiring stars, including Barbara Walters.
 But Warner easily defeated Miller in the primary, and went on to beat Democrat Mark Warner in the general election.